-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.As Greece's opposition Syriza party elects its first gay leader, where else in Europe have LGBTQ+ politicians served in top roles?
+* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.As France appoints its first openly gay prime minister, where else in Europe have LGBTQ+ politicians served in top roles?

 By Joanna Gill

-Europe leads the world in the number of openly gay political leaders in office, with four current heads of government in Luxembourg, Ireland, Serbia and Andorra.
+Europe leads the world in the number of openly gay political leaders in office, with three current heads of government in Ireland, Serbia and Andorra.

-In Latvia, President Edgars Rinkevics became the region's first openly gay head of state earlier this year.
+In Latvia, President Edgars Rinkevics became the region's first openly gay head of state in 2023.

 Here's what you need to know about Europe's current and former LGBTQ+ leaders: